TheCongzhi/NUMA-aware-thread-pool/README.md

 }
 ```

 - `congzhi::Thread`: A movable RAII thread wrapper built on top of `pthread_t` (POSIX threads), providing a safe and easy-to-use thread usage interface that acts like `std::thread`.
 Compared to `std::thread`, `congzhi::Thread` offers explicit thread state tracking via the `ThreadState enum`, integrates a dedicated `ThreadAttribute` class for declarative configuration of pthread-specific properties, and automatically detaches/joins/terminates/cancels joinable threads in its destructor to prevent resource leaks (in a way similar to `std::jthread`).
 Most importantly, it provides the `congzhi::Thread::Start()` method, which allows the delayed start of a thread.
 I'll put several examples for you on how to use `congzhi::Thread`.
+(Note here, variadic argument not available, you have to bind auguments yoursleves)

 ```cpp
 // About the Start() method: